👉 TAP TO SAVE 30% WITH CODE NEW

 With options such as Okonkwo (9.4), Juwan Johnson (10.8), and Colston Loveland (11.9) coming on strong the last few weeks of the fantasy season, it’s easy to find productive options with more favorable matchups this week.

-Cade Otton - TE, Tampa Bay Buccaneers vs Carolina Panthers
+Cade Otton - TE, Tampa Bay Buccaneers vs. Carolina Panthers

 There was a point in the season in which Cade Otton was a viable starting option in fantasy.
-That point has come and gone, and as we sit here on the cusp of Week 18, it needs to be pointed out that Baker Mayfield doesn’t look right out there, and Otton’s 4.9 fantasy points per game over his last five contests won’t help fantasy managers or DFS players win anything.
+That point has come and gone, and as we sit here on the cusp of Week 18, it needs to be pointed out that Baker Mayfield doesn’t look right out there.
+Otton’s 4.9 fantasy points per game over his last five contests won’t help fantasy managers or DFS players win anything.

 Breaking down the data over Otton’s previous five contests, there is nothing to suggest a breakout is coming.
-Otton’s average depth of target is 3.9 yards, while his air yard share of 6.9%, target share of 11.7%, and team receiving market share of 10.7% are among the lowest of qualified tight ends.
+Otton’s average depth of target is 3.9 yards, while his air yards share of 6.9%, target share of 11.7%, and team receiving market share of 10.7% are among the lowest of qualified tight ends.

 Further complicating matters is the fact that the Carolina Panthers are allowing 9.8 fantasy points per game to the position over their previous five contests, the seventh-fewest, having allowed just 41.4 receiving yards per game and a single touchdown reception over that stretch.